World Legislative Acts

 - World Legislative Act 46 — Clandestine Operations Prohibition Act.
 Prohibits clandestine paramilitary operations for the Earth Federation and all governments within the Federation.
 Prohibits government secrecy that provides impunity for violations of law.

-- World Legislative Act 47 — International Integration Act.
+- World Legislative Act 47 (summary) — International Integration Act.
 Integrates United Nations agencies as well as national embassies and consulates worldwide into the Earth Federation system.
 Provides transition training and incentives.

 Provisional World Parliament Session Twelve: Kolkata, India, 2010: